mckeeh3/woe-sim/README-database-yugabyte-kubernetes.md

   kubectl delete pvc --namespace yugabyte-db -l app=yb-tserver
 ~~~

+## Select database type

+The Yugabyte DB provides APIs for either Cassandra or JDBC.
+You can use either DB type with Akka Persistence, which is what the `woe-sim` uses for its event log.
+Follow the steps in one of the sections below based on the database type you plan to use.

+## Yugabyte Cassandra

-## Verify Access to CQL and SQL CLI
+### Verify Access to the CQL shell

-Try the following commands to verify access to Cassandra CQL and PostgreSQL
+Try the following commands to verify access to Cassandra CQL
 CQL CLI tools once Yugabyte has been installed in a Kubernetes environment.

-Cassandra CQL shell

 ~~~bash
 kubectl --namespace yugabyte-db exec -it yb-tserver-0 -- /home/yugabyte/bin/ycqlsh yb-tserver-0